 Myopia Control Methods

-Myopia Control describes methods used to slow the progression of myopia.
-These methods are backed by scientific research in order to proactively slow down or stop the progression of myopia.
+Myopia Control are methods used to slow the progression of myopia.
+These methods are backed by scientific research in order to proactively slow down or stop the progression of myopia (or nearsightedness).
 The earlier the problem is identified and treatment initiated, the better the long term results are likely to be.

 The main treatment methods are: